SAP-samples/abap-platform-bgpf-appl-log-events-side-effects/README.md

        ENDIF.
 </pre>

-In the behavior definition we only have to specify a side effect for events.
-As a result the UI will be updated immediately once the long running process has finished.
+In the behavior definition we only have to specify a side effect for events which will cause a read request for the field `Quantity`.
+As a result the field `Quantity` will be updated in the UI immediately once the long running process that calculates the inventory has finished.
 The end user is notified via a small popup.

 <pre>
   // side effect events